Russia/Ukraine War: Trapped Nigerians seek evacuation as FG summons Ukraine, Russia envoys

 He said: “We are all prepared to leave to Poland if the border is still open but the problem is that no car is leaving due to the state of emergency imposed.”

-Anjola Ero-Phillips, president of the Nigerian Students Union in Lviv, told Al Jazeera that as situation is getting worse, the Nigeria government have shown no serious concerns for the safety.
+Anjola Ero-Phillips, president of the Nigerian Students Union in Lviv, told Al Jazeera that as situation is getting worse, the Nigerian government have shown no serious concerns for safety.
 Ero-Phillips lamented that there have been no proper community from the Nigerian embassy in Ukraine

 FG summons Ukraine, Russia envoys